-Before writing about science and its effect on the world for New Scientist, I was a full-time medical journalist and freelanced for publications around the world about a variety of topics.
+Before that, I wrote about science and its effect on the world for New Scientist.
+And earlier I was a full-time medical journalist and freelanced for publications around the world about a variety of topics.

 You can see a selection of my published work here.

-In 2014, my feature ‘The Now Delusion‘ was selected for inclusion in Best Australian Science Writing 2014, published by NewSouth Books.
+- My feature ‘The Now Delusion‘ was selected for inclusion in Best Australian Science Writing 2014, published by NewSouth Books.